Fourth Trimester Survival Guide: Postpartum Essentials for New Moms

 - Freemie milk cups: Sometimes I use these collection cups instead of the Spectra flanges, as you can stick them inside your bra and pump hands-free.
 They’re pretty bulky though, so I use these more when I’m working home alone.

 - Hands-free nursing bras: Speaking of hands-free, I also got a handful of nursing bras that allow you to stick your pump parts in these holes and they hold them for you so you can have your hands free to do whatever you need.
 My favorites include Ollie Gray and Milx.
-Likewise, I love the nursing bras and clothes from Everly Grey, Kindred Braverly, Cake Maternity and Bela Bum Bum (get 15% off + free shipping at Bela Bum Bum with our code ROOT+REVEL).
+Likewise, I love the nursing bras and clothes from Everly Grey, Kindred Bravely, Cake Maternity and Bela Bum Bum (get 20% off all Kindred Bravely products when you shop HERE and get 15% off + free shipping at Bela Bum Bum with our code ROOT+REVEL).
 And to nurse discreetly in public, I love Milk Maid Goods nursing cover, which doubles as the perfect stroller/car seat cover.

 - Kiinde breast milk bags: I love these milk storage bags, as they attach right to my Spectra pump, are stackable and leak-proof, affordable and convenient.
 You can even feed using the pouch (read: no messy transfer of milk).
 Buy it on Amazon or at Target.
 I also use and love the Kiinde bottle warmer.